jaistudy1996/Voting-Machine/README.md

 3. The cache looks up the value associated with the key, if any.
 4. The value, if found, is passed through a noisy channel from the cache to the broker.
 5. If the value was not found in the cache:
-	(a) The key is passed through a noisy channel from the broker to the database.
+	1. The key is passed through a noisy channel from the broker to the database.
-	(b) The database looks up the value associated with the key, if any.
+	2. The database looks up the value associated with the key, if any.
-	(c) If the value was found in the database:
+	3. If the value was found in the database:
 		i.
 The value is passed through a noisy channel from the database to the broker. ii.
 The key is passed through a noisy channel from the broker to the cache. iii.
 The value is passed through a noisy channel from the broker to the cache.